notaryproject/notaryproject.dev/content/en/docs/how-to/registry-authentication.md

 You can use `notation` to authenticate to an OCI-compliant registry.
 This is useful for pushing and pulling signed artifacts, as well as inspecting artifacts in registries that do not offer public access.

+{{% alert title="Important" color="info" %}}
-> **Important** Currently, `notation` relies on [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) for authentication.
+Currently, `notation` relies on [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) for authentication.
 Notation requires additional configuration for Docker credential helper if you are using Notation in Linux.
+{{% /alert %}}

 ## Use `notation login` to authenticate to an OCI-compliant registry